 Hospital treatment (NHS)

 - Apart from emergency care, hospital treatment is arranged through your doctor (GP), dentist or optician.
-Most treatment at NHS hospitals is free if you have a valid European Health Insurance Card.
+Most treatment at NHS hospitals is free if you have a valid European Health Insurance Card (EHIC).
 Find a hospital near you.

 - As a visitor with a valid card you are entitled to all clinically necessary medical treatment free of charge.
 The card does not cover planned treatment.

 - Necessary ambulance transport is free of charge.

 - No information available.

 - In the UK, treatment is most often free of charge, so there is no refund system.

 - When standard charges are applied (such as fees for NHS dentists or prescription charges), these are not refundable in the UK.

 - If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.

 - In the UK, treatment is most often free of charge, but you must show your EHIC when accessing healthcare.